Posted • Last updated

 Let’s get started!

 We hope you find these tips useful and that you take some time this week to take special care of yourself!
-Stay tuned for more self-care blog posts, and please, share your tips and questions with us in the comment session – we look forward to hearing from you!
+Check out these 45 self-care ideas, learn how to create a self-care plan and please, share your tips and questions with us in the comment session – we look forward to hearing from you!

 - School of Social Work [Internet].
 The State University of New York. [cited 2019 April 23].
 Available from: http://socialwork.buffalo.edu/resources/self-care-starter-kit/developing-your-self-care-plan.html